When life gets you down, you know why you’ve got to do? Keep swimming - Finding Dory

 Introducing Blue Tang To Your Tank

 When you introduce any Blue Tang to your tank, it needs to be done slowly and methodically, as they often exhibit aggression toward other fish, but providing they’re added carefully, they can, and will interact and live with other species of fish.
 So, yes you can replicate Finding Nemo in the comfort of your own home, as Blue Tang and Clownfish can happily share the same living space.

-Blue Tangs like every member of their genus are susceptible to skin diseases and fin rot, but as long as the water in your tank is kept at the right temperature and is clean, they shouldn’t be any more prone to illness than any other fish in your tank.
+Blue Tangs like every member of their genus are susceptible to skin diseases and fin rot, but as long as the water in your tank is kept at the right temperature, is clean, and constantly maintained they should be fine.

-They do however live for a surprisingly long time, and it isn’t uncommon for Blue Tang to live for up to twenty-five years in captivity, so you’ll need to be prepared for the fact that keeping, and looking after Blue Tang is a long term commitment that shouldn’t be taken lightly.
+They do however live for a surprisingly long time, and it isn’t uncommon for blue tang to live for up to 25 years in captivity, so you’ll need to be prepared for the fact that keeping, and looking after blue tang is certainly a long term commitment that shouldn’t be taken lightly.

-The Blue Tang has a well-developed sense of self-preservation and when it’s being hunted by larger, carnivorous fish and predators in the wild, the Tang plays dead.
+The blue tang has a well-developed sense of self-preservation and when it’s being hunted by larger, carnivorous fish and predators in the wild, the blue tang plays dead.
 It’ll float on its side, or lie on the bottom of the ocean and won’t move until it’s sure that any danger has passed and it’s safe for it to start moving again.

-As the Tang will only engage in this behavior if it believes that it is being threatened, the chances of seeing one “play dead” while they’re in a tank are slim to non-existent as they won’t be plagued, or feel threatened by any natural predators.
+As it will only engage in this behavior if it believes that it is being threatened, the chances of seeing one “play dead” while they’re in a tank are slim to non-existent as they won’t be plagued, or feel threatened by any natural predators.